Ask-the-Expert Online Conference

 - Question from Ann: Is there any update about nanotechnology to deliver therapies in a targeted way and thus help overcome toxicity?

 - Answers - Andrew D. Seidman, M.D.
-There is an approved chemotherapeutic agent for metastatic breast cancer known as nanoparticle albumin-bound paclitaxel (brand name: Abraxane).
+There is an approved chemotherapeutic agent for metastatic breast cancer known as albumin-bound nab-paclitaxel (brand name: Abraxane).
 This drug uses small protein particles to enhance the delivery of paclitaxel in an effort to improve effectiveness and reduce toxicity.
 Randomized trials have shown that this agent compares quite favorably to older taxanes Taxol and Taxotere.

 - Question from LauraT: Do you anticipate a test for circulating tumor cells in a non-metastatic setting?
 I had considerable residual disease (triple-negative breast cancer) after neoadjuvant chemo (tumor removed by surgery).
 Would a test for CTCs help in predicting metastasis or at least give us more information to determine if scans should be ordered?